-Ride-hailing operator eCabs has registered record growth in the last quarter of 2021, pursuant to the easing of COVID-19 restrictions.
-And since launching its Partner Driver Model in 2021, the platform is hosting over 1,000 drivers and is growing at a steady pace.
+Ride-hailing operator eCabs has registered record growth in the last quarter of 2021, pursuant to the easing of Covid-19 restrictions.
+And since launching its Partner Driver Model in 2021, the platform hosts over 1,000 drivers and is growing at a steady pace.

 “Interest in the eCabs Partner Model keeps growing and notwithstanding the current situation, we are still experiencing positive trends.
 This is pushing partner fleets and driver confidence for a healthy year ahead of us, as well as attracting new blood into the industry,” Marvin Cuschieri, chief people officer at eCabs, said.